 When you think of Paris, there are a few iconic places which undoubtedly spring to mind: The Eiffel Tower, the Arc de Triomphe and the Champs-Élysées.
 Nonetheless, it’s probably fair to say that most Parisians have never climbed up the Eiffel Tower and have rarely set foot on the Champs-Élysées, let alone the Arc de Triomphe.
-If you want to discover the City of Lights from a different perspective, don’t miss out on these five places (recommended by a real Parisian!)
+If you want to discover the City of Lights from a different perspective, why not take a stroll past these five unique places recommended by a real Parisian!

 During the first half of the 19th century, a few decades before the golden age of department stores, covered passages began to appear in Paris — predominantly along the right-hand bank of the Seine, where most of the affluent neighborhoods are.
 With glass panes and iron supports, the design of the covered passages is reminiscent of the dream of a century dedicated to technological progress, marking the start of the Industrial Revolution.
 Even though most of these passages are no longer standing, you can still walk through three districts in one stretch, almost unbroken, passing from one covered passage to another; from the Verdeau Passage to the Gallerie Vivienne.
 Beautiful storefronts and restaurants are prominent throughout the passages, along with the glass ceilings, ornate floors and gilded walls of the aging storefronts.
 A modern-day stroll here will take you on a journey through time.